How do I mount an Amazon EFS file system on an Amazon ECS container or a task that runs on Fargate?

 }

 Note: Replace fileSystemId, logConfiguration, containerPath, and other placeholder values with values for your custom configuration.
-Also, confirm that your task definition has an IAM role Amazon Resource Name (ARN) to support the awslogs log driver.
+Also, confirm that your task definition has an execution role Amazon Resource Name (ARN) to support the awslogs log driver.

 Run a Fargate task and check your task logs